 - Third-party auditing will unify and streamline IT security vetting and assessment standards across all industries

 - The neutrality of third party auditors will enhance transparency among contractors.
-There will be fewer fraudulent claims, which will ensure taxpayer dollars are put into the right use.
+There will be fewer fraudulent claims, which will ensure taxpayer dollars are put to the right use.

 Non-Compliant Organizations Will Be Disqualified From Bidding